 The insured property shown in the home insurance schedule and its garages and outbuildings.

 You can often add home emergency cover to your home insurance policy.
 You would then qualify for 24-hour assistance and cover for the cost of emergency repairs to your home that could cause further damage if not dealt with, could make your home unsafe or could leave you without heating, water or electricity.

 All audio equipment, computer equipment (including games and laptops), DVD and video players and recorders, games consoles and TVs in your home, including aerials and satellite dishes fixed to your property.

 Insurance Premium Tax

 Insurance Premium Tax (IPT) is a tax on general insurance premiums, including home insurance.
-The standard rate went up from 9.5% to 10% on 1st October 2016.
+The current standard rate is 12%.

 A list of your home contents, taken room by room.
 It can be useful when working out the value of your contents, and if you need to make a claim.